cisco/cisco-network-puppet-module/README.md

 ##### `route_target_import_evpn`
 (EVPN only) Sets the route-target import extended communities for EVPN.
 Valid values are an Array or space-separated String of extended communities, or the keyword 'default'.

+##### `route_target_import_stitching`
+(Stitching only) Sets the route-target import extended communities for stitching.
+Valid values are an Array or space-separated String of extended communities, or the keyword 'default'.

 ##### `route_target_export`
 Sets the route-target export extended communities.
 Valid values are an Array or space-separated String of extended communities, or the keyword 'default'.

 ##### `route_target_export_evpn`
 (EVPN only) Sets the route-target export extended communities for EVPN.
+Valid values are an Array or space-separated String of extended communities, or the keyword 'default'.

+##### `route_target_export_stitching`
+(Stitching only) Sets the route-target export extended communities for stitching.
 Valid values are an Array or space-separated String of extended communities, or the keyword 'default'.

 --
 ### Type: cisco_vtp